coolbreeze413/qorc-onion-apps/qorc_fpga_compositeGPBTctrl/README.rst

-To set a Timer with specific period, use :code:`entimer TIMER_ID TIMER_PERIOD_CLK_CYCLES`
+To set a Timer with specific period, use :code:`entimer TIMER_ID TIMER_PERIOD_MSEC`

-:code:`NOTE: default clock we use here is 12MHz, and values of clock cycles below are calculated according to that.`

-Currently, only one Timer is instantiated, and its ID is 0
+Currently, only one Timer is instantiated, and its ID is 0, so :code:`TIMER_ID = 0`

-For example, set TIMER0 to period 22369280(~1 sec):
+For example, set TIMER0 to period 1 second:

 ::

-  [1] timerctrl > entimer 0 22369280
+  [1] timerctrl > entimer 0 1000
   id = 22
-  val = 22369280
+  val = 1000

 You should see the prints on the serial terminal shortly after: